aduchini/Final_project/README.md

  2. **Preprocessing Data**: (data cleaning, filter by English language, and selected countries) [Twitter_Vader_Sentiment_Analysis_Data_Cleaning.ipynb](Twitter_Vader_Sentiment_Analysis_Data_Cleaning.ipynb).
 Due to the size of each dataset collected by ranges of dates, each file was processes separately, and later consolidated for analysis.
  3. **Sentiment Analysis**: Using [VADER](Twitter_Vader_Sentiment_Analysis_Data_Cleaning.ipynb).
 A compound score is calculated.
 This is converted into overall 'positive','negative' or 'neutral' values, and aggregated to each tweet data.
  4. **Machine Learning Model**:
-  Evaluated various models in [Machine_Learning](Machine_Learning.ipynb), where a function was created to compare the accuracy of 3 models: Naive Bayes, Logistic Regression, and Linear SVC.
+  Evaluated various models in [Machine_Learning](Machine_Learning.ipynb), where a function was created to compare the accuracy of 4 models: Random Forest, Naive Bayes, Logistic Regression, and Linear SVC.
  7. **Data Visualizations**: A working presentation has been added to [Google docs](https://docs.google.com/presentation/d/1uzYRtAgBxeyVoteSkImERVQHtRtEBiBFCAVat05HdC0/edit?usp=sharing)
  8. **Database**: A copy of the datasets can be found in [the resources data sets folder](resources/data%20set/tweets_data.sqlite.zip) using the following [schema](resources/schema.sql), as laid out below:
  ![screenshot of schema](resources/images/schema.png)